Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Basic estimates and identities

-\begin{remark}[$\updelta$ can vary from line to line] In the rest of the paper, $\updelta = \updelta(N,D)$ denotes a small positive constant that is free to vary from line to line, but that always has the property that $\updelta \rightarrow 0$ as $N \to \infty$ (as in Lemma~\ref{lem:Sob.borrow}).
-In particular, we sometimes express the sum of two $\updelta$'s as another $\updelta$. \end{remark} \begin{remark}[Smallness of $\updelta A$] Later in the paper, when we use Lemma~\ref{lem:Sob.borrow} to derive estimates for the solution, we will always assume (sometimes without explicitly mentioning it) that $\updelta A$ is as small as we need it to be.
-In particular, we assume that it is small enough such that $\updelta A < \upsigma$ so that, for example, $t^{2\upsigma - \updelta A} \leq t^{\upsigma}$ for $t \in (0,1]$.
-At fixed $A$, the desired smallness can be ensured by choosing $N$ to be sufficiently large. \end{remark}
+\begin{remark}[$\updelta$ can vary from line to line] In the rest of the paper, $\updelta = \updelta(N,\mydim)$ denotes a small positive constant that is free to vary from line to line, but that always has the property that $\updelta \rightarrow 0$ as $N \to \infty$ (as in Lemma~\ref{lem:Sob.borrow}).
+In particular, we sometimes express the sum of two $\updelta$'s as another $\updelta$. \end{remark}